Telephone Tips > The Internet and Computers in Germany

 Wi-Fi and High-Speed Access in Germany – Hotels

 Wi-Fi (called W-LAN in German, pron.
 VAY-lahn) internet access in Germany and Europe is increasingly widespread.
 Most German business hotels offer Ethernet or Wi-Fi high-speed internet access for either an hourly or a daily charge.
-For example, the last time I was there, the Kempinski Airport Hotel in Munich charged 20 euros per 24-hour period for unlimited access via its Ethernet (room) or wi-fi (lobby) connections.
+For example, the last time I was there, the Kempinski Airport Hotel in Munich (now a Hilton) charged 20 euros per 24-hour period for unlimited Internet access.
 But a modest hotel in downtown Munich offered free internet access in its rooms, something fairly rare in Germany.
-Smaller hotels and pensions can be more problematic.
-Sometimes there are problems even getting a dial-up connection (hard-wiring, different jacks, etc.) It’s wise to ask before booking if you will need internet access from your hotel.
+Smaller hotels and pensions can be more problematic, but it’s fairly rare to not have paid or free Internet access in European hotels today.

 See more about Wi-Fi and hotspots below.